jjcc201-2/demo-microsoft-dev-box/README.md

 ## Purpose

-This repository demonstrates the capabilities of **Azure Deployment Environments** and showcases how to provision and manage cloud-based development environments using **Terraform**.
+This repository demonstrates the capabilities of **Microsoft Dev Box** and showcases how to provision and manage cloud-based development environments using **Terraform**.

-This demo environment creates a fully functional Azure Deployment Environments infrastructure that allows developers to spin up standardized, cloud-based infrastructure on-demand.
+This demo environment creates a fully functional Microsoft Dev Box infrastructure that allows developers to spin up cloud developer workstations.

 ---